Forest officials restricting dispersed camping around Jackson Hole - RV Travel

 The decision to implement a new system for dispersed camping responds to the increase in visitation in National Forest areas near Jackson and Grand Teton National Park.
 Dispersed camping has resulted in several undesirable impacts, notably unattended campfires, food storage/litter violations, public safety concerns, improper human sanitation, damage to soil and vegetation from off-route motor vehicle use, and some conflict between day use and camping use.

-With an increasing number of wildfires linked to abandoned campfires, Jackson District Ranger Mary Moore noted that it is imperative that we improve management of dispersed camping, particularly within the wildland-urban interface.
+With an increasing number of wildfires linked to abandoned campfires, Jackson District Ranger Mary Moore noted that it is imperative to improve management of dispersed camping, particularly within the wildland-urban interface.

 Implementation of the new designated site system will be a work in progress and the Forest Service welcomes help from the public.
 New signing has been put in place in three of the areas.
 More signing, maps, website information, site work, and recruitment of ambassadors is planned for the coming year.